Poet's Voice: Background

-Poet's Voice is a bay horse with no white markings who was bred by Sheikh Mohammed's Dalham Hall Stud and raced in the colours of the Sheikh's Godolphin organisation.
-He has trained by Saeed bin Suroor, whose stable is based at Newmarket, Suffolk, but typically relocates to Dubai in winter.
+Poet's Voice was a bay horse with no white markings who was bred by Sheikh Mohammed's Dalham Hall Stud and raced in the colours of the Sheikh's Godolphin organisation.
+He was trained by Saeed bin Suroor, whose stable is based at Newmarket, Suffolk, but typically relocates to Dubai in winter.
 He was ridden in all but one of his races by Frankie Dettori.

-He was sired by Dubawi a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
+He was sired by Dubawi, a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly-successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
 Poet's Voice's dam Bright Tiara won one minor race in the United States and was later bought for $3,000,000 by John Ferguson Bloodstock on behalf of Sheikh Mohammed.
 Her dam Expressive Dance was a half-sister to General Assembly.